MultiSafepay/docs/content/integrations/partner-integrations.md

 To install and configure, see LogiVert – <a href="https://confluence.prezent.nl/display/LOGIVERTMAN/Het+specificeren+van+betalingswijzen" target="_blank">Manual</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

-> **Tip!** We recommend first installing the plugin in a test environment, following the LogiVert installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the LogiVert installation procedure.
 Always make a backup.
 </details>

 ___